Singularities in positive characteristic, stratification and simplification of the singular locus: A smooth local projection and the elimination algebra

 \begin{Paragraph} {\bf Notation.} {\rm In what follows, given a Rees algebra ${\mathcal G}={\mathcal G}^{(d)} $ on a $d$-dimensional smooth scheme $V^{(d)}$ of finite type over a field $k$, we will refer to an elimination algebra as ${\mathcal R}_{{\mathcal G},\beta_{d,d-1}}$ if we need to emphasize the projection, or just as ${\mathcal G}^{(d-1)}\subset {\mathcal O}_{V^{(d-1)}}[W]$ if the choice of the projection is not relevant in the discussion.} \end{Paragraph}

-\begin{Paragraph} {\rm {\bf Elimination algebras and the $\tau$-invariant.} The equality expressed in (\ref{eq876}) is an equality up to integral closure (both algebras have the same integral closure).
+\begin{Paragraph} {\rm {\bf Elimination algebras and the $\tau$-invariant.} The equality in (\ref{eq876}) is to be considered up to integral closure (both algebras have the same integral closure).
 A consequence of Theorem \ref{tauweak} is that the $\tau$-invariant at a point is well defined up to integral closure.

 \